agro23/drcryptoid/README.md

 * Articles removed from app.component.html and article "top page" created

-* Top page shows mock articles from Article component for now. <--
+* Top page shows mock articles from Article component for now.

+* User can link from title and lede on top page to a page for the article and back <--

 * Database modified to hold article structure